Skip to main content

 workflow() — Deterministic DAG

 Fluent DSL for sequential pipelines with branching and parallelism.
-Every workflow is a strict DAG — cycles are caught at compile time.
+Every workflow is a strict DAG, and cycles are caught at compile time.
 All GMI steps default to single_turn to keep execution deterministic and cost-bounded.

 import { workflow } from '@framers/agentos/orchestration';